mingyu-lu/mingyu-lu.github.io/index.md

 You can reach out to me at mingyulu[at]cs[dot]washington[dot]edu
 ## Research Interest

 My research mainly focuses on Machine learning for Healthcare, ML4H.
-More specifically, I study sequential decision making (reinforcement learning) and counterfactual prediction (g-methods).
+More specifically, I study sequential decision-making (reinforcement learning) and counterfactual prediction (g-methods).

 ## Publications